Welasco/ExchangeBuild/README.md

 Import-Module ExchangeBuild

-# How to use the Module
+# How to use this Module

 Get-ExchangeBuild -All